 Across all OECD countries there are large inequalities in child well-being.
 Children from wealthier households enjoy both better material living conditions, and a higher quality of life, on average.
 In the Netherlands, children from higher socio-economic backgrounds are far less likely to perceive their health as fair or poor, relative to children from lower socio-economic backgrounds.
-Children from higher socio-economic backgrounds are kind and helpful.
+Children from higher socio-economic backgrounds are also more likely to report that their classmates are kind and helpful.